jahaltom/mtDNA-Pre-term-birth-association-/Final_Model/README.md

 ### Bayesian Priors and Sampler Settings
 #### Gestational Age (GA) Priors

-For final Bayesian GA models, haplogroup fixed effects use:
+For the final Bayesian GA model, all fixed-effect coefficients
+(haplogroups, covariates, PCs and fixed site effects) use

 ```
 normal(0, 0.5)
 ```